-Figure 7.
-Flexural properties of the CPF resins (Resin - I) with and without Propylene Glycol (20 % w/w) vs Cardanol content in the CPF resins.
+Figure 10.
+Results of the flexural tests of the CPF resins (Resin - I) with and without Propylene Glycol (20 % w/w) vs Cardanol content in the CPF resins.
+In preparation for the tests the samples were cured for 24 h at RT followed by a post-curing of 4 h at 80 °C.